worldbank/wb-nlp-apps/README.md

 $ python -m ipykernel install --user --name=wb_nlp
 ```

+## Instruction for contributors

+Please read the [DEVELOPERS.md](/DEVELOPERS.md) for more details about the development workflow.

 ## Note

 This project has been set up using PyScaffold 3.2.3.
 For details and usage